Compare other travel credit cards

 Consider other cards if…

 - You don’t stay at Hilton.
-You’d be better served by another co-branded hotel card or a general travel card like the Chase Sapphire Preferred® credit card or the Barclaycard Arrival® Plus World Elite Mastercard®.
+You’d be better served by another co-branded hotel card or a general travel card like the Chase Sapphire Preferred® Card or the Barclaycard Arrival® Plus World Elite Mastercard®.

 - You want cash back.
 Go for a great cash back card like the Citi® Double Cash Card or the Blue Cash Preferred® Card from American Express.

 What to know before you apply